kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 4. Variables

-Variables MUST be all camelcased and MUST NOT be separated by an underscore.
+* MUST be all camelcased
-The first letter case MUST slightly determine the variable type:
+* MUST NOT be separated by an underscore

-1. Variables of object type MUST starts from an uppercase letter
+* Variables of object type MUST starts from an uppercase letter
-2. Variables of primitive types MUST starts from a lowercase letter
+* Variables of primitive types MUST starts from a lowercase letter
-3. Arrays MAY be tract as primitives or as objects in accordance to the situation
+* Arrays MAY be tract as primitives or as objects in accordance with the situation

 #### &#10006; Incorrect